Safat99/fundamental_notes/spring_microservices/kafka_notes/kafka_architecture_and_components.md

 **Brokers:** A broker refers to a server in the Kafka storage layer.
 It stores event streams from one or more sources.

 **Cluster:** Distributed computing system.
 Consists of several brokers.
 There can be one or more brokers on a Kafka cluster.
+A collection of topicsis called a **Kafka Cluster**.
+A kafka cluster may consist of many Kafka Brokers on many servers.

 **Topic:** Broker receives different types of message/events.
 They are categorized by topic.
 The producer can also set message on different types of topics.
 Consumers subscribed to different topics so that when any message/event come to broker it sends to its particular consumer based on the topic.
 Consumers can also go to specific topic and collect those message.